TariqAHassan/BioVida/README.md

 BioVida is a library designed to automate both the harvesting and post-processing of biomedical data.
 The novel datasets it produces are intended to need little, if any, cleaning by the user.
-Part of this automation is powered by convolution neural networks which operate seamlessly *behind the scenes*, helping to automagically clean the data.
+Part of this automation is powered by convolutional neural networks which operate seamlessly *behind the scenes*, helping to automagically clean the data.